Clownhouse: Critical response

 Arlene Calkins of the Daily Utah Chronicle wrote that "This movie, for me, rivals anything I've seen done by Stephen King at his best...
 Salva's direction is crisp and right on the mark."

 TV Guide gave the film two out of four stars, writing that the film "plays cleverly on the visceral dislike many people feel for clowns and the result is often truly creepy."
 Joan Bunke of The Des Moines Register noted that the film "looks like a family-and-friends project...
 Salva... has cobbled together the usual outrageously phony horror flick plot," adding: "The fright-making shadows of Mortarotti's photography and the moody music underscoring the kids' horror of what is overtaking them helps blank out the irrationality of the plot."

 The film was included in a 2017 list of the "creepiest clowns in movies" compiled by Variety, in which it was noted: "The film’s claustrophobic setting and eerie atmosphere makes it one of the scariest thrillers on this list."

-On review aggregator website Rotten Tomatoes, the film holds a 40% approval score based on 5 reviews, with an average rating of 5.7/10.
+On review aggregator website Rotten Tomatoes, the film holds a 33% approval score based on 6 reviews, with an average rating of 5.7/10.

 Home media

 Mainly due to the controversy during its production, Clownhouse became a sleeper hit, but soon fell into obscurity.
 The film was released on VHS and Laserdisc in 1990.
 On August 26, 2003, the film was released on DVD by Metro-Goldwyn-Mayer, but was pulled from shelves due to protest surrounding the sex abuse incident that occurred during production.
-The DVD has long since been out of print and any copies that are actually Factory Pressed and not bootleg are near impossible to find.
-Scream Factory, the spin-off label of Shout Factory, declined to release this film on Blu-ray due to the controversy.